Back to blog

 3. Surfer SEO keyword research and clustering

-This is useful for content planning.
-Instead of writing three articles for "best CRM software," "top CRM tools," and "CRM software comparison," clustering might show all three share seven of the same top-10 URLs.
-One article can target all three.
-This prevents cannibalization and saves writing time.
 But reviewers on Capterra and G2 say Surfer's search volume and difficulty scores are less accurate than Ahrefs or Semrush.
 The clustering is strong.
 The raw keyword data is not.

 Surfer SEO keyword research showing clusters for 'best ai headshot generator' with search volume, keyword difficulty, and content editor status

-Surfer SEO keyword clustering for “best ai headshot generator” — groups related keywords by intent, shows search volume, difficulty, and content editor status for each cluster.
+Surfer SEO keyword clustering for “best ai headshot generator”: groups related keywords by intent, shows search volume, difficulty, and content editor status for each cluster.

 4. Surfer SEO Content Audit tool

-This is not a technical site audit.
-Surfer's Audit tool does not check for broken links, crawl errors, redirect chains, canonical tags, Core Web Vitals, or structured data.
-It only looks at content.
-Many people searching "Surfer SEO audit" expect a full site audit — that is not what this does.
-The Essential plan includes 100 audit credits per month.
-Each audit uses one credit.
+Many people searching "Surfer SEO audit" expect a full site audit, and that is not what this is.
+The Essential plan includes 100 audit credits per month, one per audit.

 5. Surfer AI writing integration